jeremymcrae/mosaic_de_novos/README.md

 around 0.25, but you can change this by including the argument `--proportion X`, where X is between 0 and 1.

-It should generate two files in DIR_FOR_DENOVOGEAR_RESULTS named:
+It should generate a file in RESULTS_DIR named:
 `PROBAND_ID.denovogear.CHROM.START-STOP.standard.dnm`
-`PROBAND_ID.denovogear.CHROM.START-STOP.modified.dnm`

 Of course, this will probably fail in some way, most likely due to pysam requirements.
 You can install pysam on the farm with: